GandhiCloud/developers-guide/Openshift/Routes/001-troubleshooting-routes/readme.md

 $ oc exec -it router-5-8lknf -n default sh
 ```

-Open and see the `router.json` file and obeserve for any error.
+Open and see the `router.json` file and obeserv for any error.
 ```
     "ohc:ohc-patient-viewer": {
       "Name": "my-app-store",